Matterhorn & Toblerone: History, Logo, Photo Ops

 A special “I Love Zermatt” Toblerone found in Zermatt, Switzerland

-Second, there is the image of the Matterhorn next to the name Toblerone.
+Second, there used to be the image of the Matterhorn next to the name Toblerone.
 There was some confusion that Tobler made the Toblerone chocolate triangular because of the famous Matterhorn mountain.
 However, he is said to have denied this was true.

 Want To Save This For Later?